This report is available to users in India for ₹40,000 + applicable taxes

 Table of Contents

-NSM: With 3000 MW of Tranche I of NVVN bundling Scheme almost entirely commissioned (1 project of 250 MW remains), central level allocations have picked up under Phase II Batch III and IV with ~2.2 GW under implementation and another 150 MW in tendering phase.
+NSM: With 3000 MW of Tranche I of NVVN bundling Scheme almost entirely commissioned (1 project of 250 MW remains), central level allocations have picked up under Phase II Batch III and IV with ~2 GW under implementation.

 Other Central Schemes: The Solar Energy Corporation of India (SECI) has also started tendering projects outside the JNNSM Batch program.
 It has initiated the Inter-State Transmission System (ISTS) scheme, wherein projects are planned for connection with the ISTS grid directly.
-Under this, SECI has already allocated 2.6 GW and has another 1.2 GW in tendering phase.
-It has also tendered close to 1.5 GW and allocated ~250 MW under other schemes till December 2018.
+Under this, SECI has already allocated 5 GW and has another 2.4 GW in tendering phase.
+It has also tendered close to 2.7 GW and allocated ~3 GW under other schemes till July 2019.

 State solar policies: With thrust from the central government, states have also come out with aggressive targets to be achieved by 2022 under their state solar policies.
-A total of ~6.8 GW is under construction based on already allocated schemes and another 7.5 GW is in tendering phase based on released tenders under various state policies.
-States are facilitating land acquisition via solar park allocations in their respective states.
+A total of ~9.5 GW is under construction based on already allocated schemes and another 4.2 GW is in tendering phase based on released tenders under various state policies.

-PSUs: Also, the government is encouraging cash rich PSUs to set up renewable energy projects.
-In particular, NTPC has already commissioned a total of over ~870 MW of capacities, has allocated 2750 MW and tendered a further ~300 MW, under various schemes.
+PSUs: The CPSU program under JNNSM has been extended to 12 GW in February 2019.
+Also, the government is encouraging cash rich PSUs to set up renewable energy projects.
+In particular, NTPC has already commissioned a total of over ~870 MW of capacities, has allocated ~2.9 GW and tendered a further ~2.2 GW, under various schemes.
 It has a target of installing ~10 GW of renewable energy capacities by FY2022.
 Similarly, Indian railways has committed to 5 GW of solar power by 2025.
 Other PSUs such as NLC, NHPC, defense organizations and governmental establishments are also expected to contribute to this addition.

-Rooftop Solar projects: We expect ~8 GW of rooftop projects (under CAPEX and OPEX mode) to commission by FY 2023 led by high industrial and commercial tariffs and declining levelised cost of energy for solar rooftop projects.
-However, the capacity additions should be supported by improvement in the discoms infrastructure, continuation of net metering regulations/benefits and other regulatory incentives.
+Rooftop Solar projects: We expect ~6-7 GW of rooftop projects (under CAPEX and OPEX mode) to commission by FY 2024 led by high industrial and commercial tariffs and declining levelised cost of energy for solar rooftop projects.
+However, growth in rooftop solar capacity additions need to be supported by improvement in the discoms infrastructure, continuation of net metering regulations/benefits and other regulatory incentives.

 CRISIL Researchs outlook has been taken factoring in the prevailing market dynamics, where regulatory / policy support is itself emerging as a key risk.
 The renewable energy domain is highly dependent on policy support and any uncertainty with regards to the same is highly negative.
-Consequently, considering the current regulatory haze, outlook has been downward revised.
+Consequently, considering the current regulatory haze, outlook is constrained.
 We continue to monitor the same and remain aware of a possibility of upsides to our call, once regulatory risk is mitigated to an extent.